Technical SEO

 What are Crawl Errors?

-Crawl errors occur when Users, Bots, Google, or another search engine tries to access your website pages – but fails.
-It prevents search engines from indexing your website.
+Crawl errors happen when a user, Googlebot, or another search engine bot attempts to access a webpage on your site but is unsuccessful.
+These errors block search engines from properly indexing your content.

-Without indexing, your website pages will have no chance of ranking.
+Without indexing, your pages won't appear in search results—meaning zero chances of ranking.

 Types of crawl errors

-Google Search Console has divided the crawl errors into two main categories.
+Google Search Console categorizes crawl errors into two major types:

-Site Errors: These errors affect the entire website.
+• Site Errors – Impact the entire website.

 Site Errors